dialpad/dialtone/apps/dialtone-documentation/docs/components/scrollbar.md

 ## Characteristics

-* Has an overlay style: it appears on top of the content rather than the scrollbar taking up space within the container
+* Has an overlay style: it appears on top of the content rather than the scrollbar taking up space within the container.
-* It grows when hovering the scrollbar handle for better accessibility
+* It grows when hovering the scrollbar handle for better accessibility.
-* Appears on scroll over the scrollable area
+* Appears on scroll over the scrollable area.
-* The look and feel will be the same for every browser and OS
+* The look and feel will be the same for every browser and OS.
 * Emulates a browser's native scrollbar keyboard and mouse events.
-* ```

 ## Limitations